-The Scottish Government supports the use of the PANEL and FAIR models in ensuring that decision-making processes are at the forefront of assessments for social care provision and the further provision of support following that assessment.
+The Scottish Government supports the use of the PANEL and FAIR models96 in ensuring that decision-making processes are at the forefront of assessments for social care provision and the further provision of support following that assessment.
 Social workers, when carrying out an assessment, should consider the whole experience of the supported person.
-It should consider the needs and the outcomes of the person, approaching decision-making in a way that manages risks in an enabling and positive way.
-In addition, it should consider human rights as part of its
+The assessment should consider the needs and the outcomes of the person, approaching decision-making in a way that manages risks in an enabling and positive way.
+In addition, it should consider human rights as part of its development of the relevant strategies, protocols, procedures and guidance associated with social care provision